Frederator Networks

 Frederator Networks, Inc. is a media company founded by Fred Seibert.
 It makes and distributes cartoons, often on Channel Frederator, and through its in-house animation studio Frederator Studios.
 It is the largest distributor of independent animation online.

 On October 26, 2016, Canadian animation studio Rainmaker Entertainment acquired Frederator Networks, Inc. Rainmaker subsequently rebranded as Wow Unlimited Media.
+In October 2021, Genius Brands (subsequently Kartoon Studios), controlled by Andy Heyward, acquired WOW! and Frederator.